UniversalDependencies/docs/_en/dep/acl-relcl.md

 ~~~

 In a reduced RC, however, there is no nominal to fill the role in the RC,
-so the preposition gets promoted to the head of the phrase (similar to the treatment of [Ellipsis]()):
+so the preposition gets promoted to the head of the phrase (similar to the treatment of [Ellipsis]()).
+If the stranded preposition belongs to a copular predicate, it assumes the role of that predicate:

 ~~~ sdparse
 the house you said you wanted to live in